-- You anticipate taking a cash withdrawal before age 591⁄2 and want to avoid the IRS 10% early withdrawal penalty. - You already contribute the maximum allowable to the 403(b) SRA and want to save more. - You do not need to cash out the accumulations before you terminate employment or reach age 591⁄2.
+- You already contribute the maximum allowable to the 403(b) SRA and want to save more. - You do not need to cash out the accumulations before you terminate employment or reach age 591⁄2.

-IMPORTANT: Information is based on the university's current understanding of complex Internal Revenue Code and U.S. Department of Treasury regulations.
+the university's current understanding of complex Internal Revenue Code and U.S. Department of Treasury regulations.
 It is provided for general informational purposes only.
 It is not intended to constitute tax, legal, accounting, estate planning or investment advice.
 It is the responsibility of the individual to address questions or concerns to a qualified professional.